 Marc Vives is a graduate of NYU’s Tisch School of the Arts and has been editing feature films since 2006.
-He began his career in documentary, editing the artist portrait The Painter Sam Francis (directed by Jeffrey Perkins), which remains his only work to have screened at the Louvre.
-He transitioned into fiction by way of the hybrid film Putty Hill (directed by Matt Porterfield), which won numerous international film festival prizes and was included in the 2010 Whitney Biennial.
-In 2013 he was co-nominated for an Independent Spirit Award for Best Editing for Museum Hours (directed by Jem Cohen).
-Most recently, The Kindergarten Teacher premiered in the U.S. Dramatic Competition section at Sundance and won the Directing Award for director Sara Colangelo.
+He began his career in documentary, editing the artist portrait The Painter Sam Francis, which remains his only work to have screened at the Louvre.
+He transitioned into fiction by way of the hybrid film Putty Hill, which won numerous international film festival prizes and was included in the 2010 Whitney Biennial.
+In 2013, he attended the Sundance Director’s Lab as an editor, and was co-nominated for an Independent Spirit Award for Best Editing for Museum Hours.
+In 2018, The Kindergarten Teacher won the Directing Award at Sundance, and in 2019, Blow The Man Down won Best Screenplay at Tribeca.
+He has recently returned to documentary, editing episodes for the Netflix series Dirty Money and a forthcoming, yet-to-be-titled Netflix series about the Innocence Project.

-He has mentored over a dozen projects through IFP's Feature Film Lab, taught editing at The Edit Center, and is currently an adjunct professor at Brooklyn College's Feirstein Graduate School of Cinema.
-He lives with his wife and daughter in Brooklyn.
+Marc has mentored over a dozen projects through IFP's Feature Film Lab, taught editing at The Edit Center, and was an adjunct professor at Brooklyn College's Feirstein Graduate School of Cinema.
+He lives with his wife and daughter in Maplewood, NJ.

 Marc is represented by Julian Savodivker at APA